beaverbuilder/assistant/lib/README.md

 ### Action and Filter Classes

-  In many cases hook logic becomes complex enough to depend on several other external classes or functions.
-This ends up polluting containing classes with unrelated methods.
+  In this architecture developers can still register hooks the old fashioned way, however, in  many cases hook logic becomes complex enough to depend on several other external classes or functions.

-  This breaks the Single Responsibility Principle in SOLID.
+  This ends up  polluting containing classes with unrelated methods, and in doing so, breaks the Single Responsibility Principle in SOLID.

   PHP 5.6 introduces classes that can act as `Closure` via the `__invoke()` magic method.